angband/angband/docs/a-quick-demo.rst

 character with the point-based stat allocation system.
 You will now be presented with a description of your character.
 Look over the description briefly, there is a lot of information here, and most of it will not make any sense.
-Press enter three times and your character will be placed into the "town".
+Press enter four times and your character will be placed into the "town".

 You should now be looking at the basic dungeon interaction screen.
 To the